Welcome to Deal Music and Arts Festival 2026

 Deal’s Historic Walking Tour

-Join local tour guide and character George Chittenden as he plunges you into Deal’s colourful history.
+Join local tour guide and character George Chittenden as he conjures up Deal’s colourful history.
 Book early as George always sells out!

 Event details